akshay4570/TITANIC_DATASET/README.md

 # TITANIC_DATASET

-Machine Learning Analysis on the Titanic Dataset
+A detailed analysis of Titancic Dataset using various Machine Learning Algorithms to classify the travellers who survived or not